 Once the drey is completed, the squirrels will often collect the discarded bark and use it to line the floor of their drey/nest.
 The squirrels can keep their young warm and protected by collecting this bark and laying it on the nest floor.

 They then use softer materials on top of the branches and twigs.
 As the young grow, they will stay in the nest for an extended period.

 Relief for a Stressed Squirrel

 Chewing on wood is thought to have a calming effect on a stressed squirrel.
 The act of chewing helps to release endorphins, which have a calming effect and act as a source of comfort and security.

-When food becomes scarce, especially during the winter months, squirrels have less access to the foods that they would usually eat.
-If foods like berries, seeds, and nuts start to deplete, the squirrel will start to look for other sources of food.
-A squirrel will remove the branches off of a tree to gain access to the cambium layer.
+When food becomes scarce, especially in winter, squirrels have less access to the foods they usually eat.
+If foods like berries, seeds, and nuts start to deplete, the squirrel will start to look for other food sources.
+A squirrel will remove the branches of a tree to access the cambium layer.
 This is the tissue layer that houses the cells needed for plant growth.
 This layer is rich in nutrients and sugars.

 Is it Safe for Squirrels to Eat Tree Bark?

 Yes, eating tree bark is safe for squirrels.
 They can break down and digest the cellulose in tree bark.
 Cellulose is a form of sugar found in plants that is impossible for most animals to digest.
 However, squirrels have a unique adaptation that allows them to eat cellulose.

 An enzyme in their diet called cellulase helps break down cellulose, and scientists have discovered that squirrels get this enzyme from eating lichen, a combination of algae and fungi that grows on trees, rocks, and walls.
 Lichen contains the nutrient selenium, which we learned earlier helps keep the immune systems strong.

 Because oak trees are one of a squirrel’s favorite trees.